• Skip to main content

 • Build Bridges, Not Walls – Help your child feel connected to their teammates.

-• Choose the Right Moment to Talk to Coaches – If needed, do it respectfully and privately.
+• Choose the Right Moment to Talk to Coaches – Encourage your child first, but If you are needed to step in, do it respectfully and privately.

 4. Help Them Be Ready When It’s Their Moment